-TIP: Fix a shampoo or hair conditioner that is not moisturizing enough by adding a tsp of fractionated coconut oil and shaking vigorously.
-You make need to shake each time you use it as the oil has nut been emulsified into it.
+TIP: Fix a shampoo or hair conditioner that is not moisturizing enough by adding a teaspoon of fractionated coconut oil and shaking vigorously.
+You make need to shake each time you use it as the oil has been emulsified into it.

 Team these Essential Oils for Hair Growth with fractionated coconut oil for amazing results!